 Patient Insights Network (PIN)

-The following PINs have been set up in collaboration with Canavan Research Illinois, the Canavan Foundation and the Cure GM1 Foundation respectively.
-A GM2 (Tay-Sachs, Sandhoff) will be established soon as a collaboration with the Cure Tay-Sachs Foundation.
+The following PINs have been set up in collaboration with Canavan Research Illinois, the Canavan Foundation, Cure GM1 Foundation and Cure Tay-Sachs Foundation respectively.

 PRONTO – Azafaros